Ernie Grunfeld - President, Washington Wizards

 Under Grunfeld, the mid-‘90’s Knicks completely rebuilt and reloaded to an elite level without missing a beat.
 Highlighted by trades for Latrell Sprewell and Marcus Camby, as well as the signing of free agent Kurt Thomas, Grunfeld’s moves helped catapult the Knicks to the Finals in ’99.
 Three years earlier, Grunfeld acquired both Larry Johnson and Allan Houston on the same day in ’96.
 Under Grunfeld’s guidance, the Knicks played in front of a sold-out Madison Square Garden from 1993-99.

 Originally drafted by Milwaukee with the 11th overall selection in 1977, Grunfeld played in the NBA for nine seasons.
 After two seasons in Milwaukee, he played for the Kansas City Kings from 1979-82 before signing with the Knicks as a free agent in 1982.
 Grunfeld retired following the 1985-86 season with a career average of 7.4 points per game in 693 career games played.

-Upon his arrival in Washington DC, Grunfeld was quick to establish himself as an active member of the community in the nation’s capital.
-His participation in the organization’s community outreach programs, including Thanksgiving luncheons, holiday gift deliveries, and charitable bowling tournaments helped set an example of excellence for the Wizards and the community.
+Upon his arrival in Washington, Grunfeld was quick to establish himself as an active member of the community in the nation’s capital.
+His participation in the organization’s community outreach programs, including Thanksgiving luncheons, holiday gift deliveries, and charitable bowling tournaments helped set an example of excellence for the Wizards in the community.